 Inverse Square Law says that the strength of light (intensity) is proportional inversely to the square of the distance.

 At distances d1 and d2, I1 and I2 are intensities of light respectively.
-Then Inverse square law is articulated as:
+Then the Inverse-square law is articulated as:

-Inverse square law formula is handy in finding distance or intensity of any given radiation.
+The inverse-square law formula is handy in finding the distance or intensity of any given radiation.
 The intensity is articulated in Lumen or candela and distance is given in meters.
-It has widespread applications in problems grounded on light.
+It has widespread applications in problems grounded on the light.

 Inverse Square Law Solved Examples

 Underneath are some problems based on an inverse square law which may be useful for you.

 Problem 1: The intensity of monochromatic light is in the ratio 16:1.
 Calculate the second distance if the first distance is 6 m?